 Given that black comedy is nothing new from the region of the former Yugoslavia, dark social spoof “Fuse,” about an opportunistic town preparing for a visit from a VIP, could sound to some ears like late fruit from tired stock.
-Pic has enough emotional wallop and humor to merit serious attention from the fest circuit and adventurous arthouse distribs.
+But while not as accessible as Danis Tanovic’s “No Man’s Land” as ambitious as Emir Kusturica’s “Underground” or as bitter as Dragan Bjelogric’s “Pretty Village, Pretty Flame,” pic has enough emotional wallop and effective humor to merit serious attention from the fest circuit and adventurous arthouse distribs.

 Set in the Bosnian town of Tesanj near the border with Serbia, story takes place two years or so after peace has broken out in the region — roughly 1997 or 1998.
 The sleazy head of police, Mugdim (Izudin Bajrovic), has a nice racket going with local crime kingpin Velija (Senad Basic, “Welcome to Sarajevo”), who runs prostitution and smuggling ops with sidekick Pic (Aleksandar Seksan).

 When U.N. authorities arrive, promising to put Tesanj on the map with a visit from President Clinton, everyone hustles to clean up the town.
 Mostly this means hanging flags everywhere, teaching schoolkids to sing “House of the Rising Sun” in English (the mayor has to be assured it’s not an “anti-capitalist” song first), and transforming the local bar/brothel into a “cultural center on the inter-entity border.”